 The Community Emergency Response Team (CERT) concept was developed and implemented by the Los Angeles City Fire Department (LAFD) in 1985.
 The Whittier Narrows earthquake in 1987 underscored the area-wide threat of a major disaster in California.
 Further, it confirmed the need for training civilians to meet their immediate needs.
 As a result, the LAFD created the Disaster Preparedness Division with the purpose of training citizens and private and government employees.

 The training program that LAFD initiated makes good sense and furthers the process of citizens understanding their responsibility in preparing for disaster.
 It also increases their ability to safely help themselves, their family and their neighbors.
 The Federal Emergency Management Agency (FEMA) recognizes the importance of preparing citizens.
 The Emergency Management Institute (EMI) and the National Fire Academy adopted and expanded the CERT materials believing them applicable to all hazards.

 The CERT course will benefit any citizen who takes it.
 This individual will be better prepared to respond to and cope with the aftermath of a disaster.
 In order to effectively respond to and recover from any emergency or disaster, each individual must take an active role in their own preparedness.
 You can take the following steps to be better prepared:

 You can register for the next CERT class by filling out the Registration Form.
-If no class is scheduled, you will be placed on the list to be notified of the next scheduled offering.
+The next CERT Weekend Course will be offered October 14-16, 2022.
+If no class is scheduled or registration is full, you will be placed on the list to be notified of the next scheduled offering.